Dear TAH clients,

 This extended due date also applies to American Citizens/Green card holders living abroad.

 TAH team will file an extension for our existing clients around the 1st week of July 2020 until 15th October 2020.
-Please note extension helps only to avoid late filing penalties if any taxes due then interest accrues from 15th of July 2020 until the time of filing.
+Please note extension helps only to avoid late filing penalties if any taxes are due then interest accrues from 15th of July 2020 until the time of filing.

 Economic impact payments / Stimulus payments: What you need to know No action needed by most people at this time